 Wetland and water resource areas disturbed by construction activities shall be restored to preconstruction conditions in accordance with the requirements of applicable state and federal permits or laws and landowner agreements.
-All requirements of the U.S. Army Corps of Engineers, Minnesota Department of Natural Resources, and local units of government shall be met.
+All requirements of the U.S. Army Corps of Engineers, Minnesota Department of Natural Resources, Minnesota Board of Water and Soil Resources, and local units of government shall be met.